 Violence against women and children affects everybody.
 It impacts on the health, wellbeing and safety of a significant proportion of Australians throughout all states and territories and places an enormous burden on the nation’s economy across family and community services, health and hospitals, income-support and criminal justice systems.

 ANROWS was established by the Commonwealth and all state and territory governments of Australia to produce, disseminate and assist in applying evidence for policy and practice addressing violence against women and their children.

-ANROWS conducts in-house research and engages Australia’s most eminent researchers through a grants program under Australia’s National Research Agenda to Reduce Violence against Women and their Children.
+ANROWS conducts in-house research and engages researchers through a grants program under the Australian National Research Agenda to End Violence against Women and Children.
 All research proposals are peer-assessed, and all publications are peer-reviewed.

 ANROWS maintains the ANROWS Library, a free-to-use database that brings together national and international literature on violence against women and their children (both academic and grey literature).
 ANROWS also has a Register of Active Research, highlighting ongoing and recently completed Australian research projects on violence against women and their children.

 This register aims to create a picture of the current violence against women research landscape in Australia and highlight areas for further research.